 Betis also fell on hard times, giving rise to the rallying cry of ‘¡Viva er Beti manque pierda!’, support for the club even when losing, which later became their motto.

 Chairman Benito Villamarín saved the day.
 Betis gained promotion in 1958.
 Villamarín improved the Heliópolis ground, then sold star player Luis del Sol to Real Madrid to buy the stadium outright.
 Villamarín fell ill, and the club lost direction.
 After his death, the stadium took his name.

 Further fallow football followed – interspersed by a surprise cup win on an extended penalty shoot-out with Athletic Bilbao in 1977 – before the arrival of coach Lorenzo Sarra Ferrer.
-He lifted the team back into the top flight, then motivated key foreign stars Finidi George and Robert Jarni to grab Betis regular European competition.
+He lifted the team back into the top flight, then motivated key foreign stars Finidi George and Robert Jarni to gain Betis regular European competition.

 At the presidential helm was Manuel Ruiz de Lopera, a capricious megalomaniac who revamped the Benito Villamarín – then renamed it after himself.
 Big-name coaches came and went, then Betis bought the world’s most expensive player, Denilson, in 1998.
 He flopped, coaches were hired and fired, and Betis were relegated.
 Lopera ended up in jail.

 Ferrer returned.
 With young winger Joaquín providing the chances and Ricardo Oliveira converting them, Betis made their Champions League debut in 2005.